 |Aviv!||Readers’ Bloc – Book Club||Bridge Club|

 NWSS Aviv! is a regular and popular event in the synagogue’s social calendar.
 We meet on the last Sunday of every month.
-We take turns to meet in members’ homes for a light-hearted evening with a quiz, discussion or game, followed by coffee and cake.
+We take turns meeting t in members’ homes for a light-hearted evening with a quiz, discussion or game, followed by coffee and cake.

 We are always delighted to welcome new members to our dynamic social group for the ‘young middle-aged’ members of our community.

 Readers’ Bloc – Book Club

 The group comes together every six to eight weeks in the Atkin Woolfe Room at the synagogue.
-We meet over a cup of coffee to discuss the current work in a relaxed and friendly atmosphere.
+We meet over a cup of coffee (and homemade cake!) to discuss the current work in a relaxed and friendly atmosphere.
 New members are always welcome – you do not have to attend every meeting or read every book.

 The Bridge Group meets on Wednesday evenings at members’ homes.

-The choir is, as much as any other ‘club’ or activity in the Synagogue, a meeting place for those who enjoy the fellowship and social interaction.
+The choir is, as much as any other ‘club’ or activity in the Synagogue, a meeting place for those who enjoy fellowship and social interaction.
 The choir includes people of all ages who love music and enjoy singing, from teens up (and up).

 Open to all – you don’t have to be a Pavarotti!

 Israel is high in the consciousness of our community.
 Typical annual activities organised by the group include:

-- Yom Ha’atzma’ut, Israel Independence Day – big Shabbat service run by the Group followed by a shared lunch and a concert or other programme.
+- Yom Ha’atzma’ut, Israel Independence Day – special Shabbat service run by the Group followed by a shared lunch and a concert or other programme.

 - Sunday morning forums with guest speakers on topical political or historical subjects – about twice a year.

-- Arts or cultural events – musical evenings, recently an Israeli wine tasting (surprisingly good and great fun), the occasional food event.
+- Arts or cultural events – musical evenings, an Israeli wine tasting was surprisingly good and great fun, the occasional food event

 - A Friday Erev Shabbat oneg – games, quiz, personal reminiscence – about twice a year.

 The Group meets about eight times a year to prepare events and discuss current issues affecting Israel.
-Anyone is welcome to join, help with these events and have a stimulating discussion at the same time!
+Everyone is welcome to join, help with these events and have a stimulating discussion at the same time!